Learning Home Catalog Composer

 Performing operations with Operator and Statevector

-Unitary operations can be defined and performed on state vectors in Qiskit using the Operator class, as in the example that follows.
+Unitary operations can be defined in Qiskit using the Operator class, as in the example that follows.
+This class includes a draw method with similar arguments to Statevector.
+Note that the latex option produces results equivalent to array_from_latex.

 Copy to clipboard